 Adaptable Creatures.
-Brine shrimp are different from true shrimp, and they cannot be found in the oceans, but they can be found in many bodies of water in the world, especially inland saltwaters.
+Brine shrimp are different from true shrimp and cannot be found in the oceans but they can be found in many bodies of water in the world, especially inland saltwater lakes.
 What is so fascinating about these crustaceans is their ability to easily adapt to fluctuations in water salinity.
-Brine shrimp can live without difficulty in a body of water which has a higher salinity level than seawater.
+Brine shrimp can live without difficulty in a body of water which has a higher salinity level than sea water.
 They also have high tolerance for a water environment which has only one tenth of the salinity found in marine waters.

 Easy Prey.
 The Great Salt Lake harbors vast windblown lines of brine shrimp, which generally occur in large numbers.
-Their small size makes them easy prey to larger water animals, and this is the reason they are not found in oceans.
-Brine shrimp can flourish in inland saline habitats, in which their predators do not live.
+Their small size makes them easy prey to larger water animals and this is why they are not found in oceans.
+Brine shrimp can flourish in inland high salinity habitats, in which their predators do not live.

 Bearers of Highly Resistant Eggs.
 The female brine shrimp carries a brood pouch in its body.
-Under favorable conditions, the female liberates all her active young shrimp from this pouch.
-But female brine shrimp may also lay their eggs without having them fertilized by sperm.
-When brine shrimp eggs do get fertilized, they may hatch right away or are made to undergo a drying process (to make them viable for a number of years).
-Brine shrimp eggs are able to tolerate harsh environmental conditions; this quality gives them the ability to hatch without difficulty in saltwater as well as their usefulness as tropical fish food.
+Under favorable conditions, the female adult brine shrimp liberates all her active young shrimp from this pouch.
+Female brine shrimp may also lay their eggs without having them fertilized by sperm.
+When shrimp eggs do get fertilized, they may hatch right away or are made to undergo a drying process (to make them viable for a number of years).
+Brine shrimp eggs are able to tolerate harsh environmental conditions; this quality gives them the ability to hatch without difficulty in salt water as well as their usefulness as tropical fish food.

 Why Brine Shrimp Is An Essential Food for Tropical Fish

 In addition to that, baby brine shrimp can be easily digested.
-They also have the ability to survive for several hours when placed in a tank filled with baby tropical fish.
-This ensures that the tropical fish are provided a continuous supply of food, and that they get to grow in a tank in which the water’s good quality has been maintained.
+They also have the ability to survive for several hours when placed in a freshwater tank filled with baby tropical fish.
+This ensures that the tropical aquarium fish are provided a continuous supply of food and that they get to grow in a tank in which the water chemistry has been maintained.
 A number of commercial fish foods easily dissolve in water and affect its quality.

 How to Make a Brine Shrimp Hatchery